 A Nevada (NV) quitclaim deed is a legal document that disclaims any property interests of the person or entity executing the document.

-Quitclaim deeds may be used to effectuate property transfers in divorce proceedings, property line disputes, and any other situations in which one person needs to give up (quitclaim) their interest in a defined section of property.
+Quitclaim deeds may be used to effectuate property transfers in divorce proceedings, property line disputes, and any other situations in which one person needs to give up (quitclaim) their interest in a defined section of the property.

 A quitclaim deed is different than a deed that conveys property (or a warranty deed) because the person executing the document may not have any legal interest in the underlying property.
 If this happens, the quitclaim deed has no legal impact.
 However, a quitclaim deed can still prevent the person or entity signing it from later claiming an ownership interest in this property.

 Quitclaim deeds are often mistakenly referred to as a “quit claim deed,” “quit claims deed,” or even “quick claim deed.”

 Nevada has several procedural and substantive requirements all quitclaim deeds must follow.
 These include: